Background pattern

 After dilution:

-Chemical and physical stability has been demonstrated in use of the diluted solutions (approximately 1 mg/ml and 20 mg/ml) for 6 hours at 25 °C, or for 24 hours at 2 to 8 °C (in a refrigerator).
-Solutions must be used within 4 hours after removal from the refrigerator.
+Chemical and physical stability in use has been demonstrated for the diluted solutions (approximately 1 mg/ml and 20 mg/ml) for 6 hours at 25°C or for 24 hours at 2-8°C (in the refrigerator).
+Solutions should be used within 4 hours after removal from the refrigerator.
 Do not freeze Ertapenem Qilu solutions.

-From a microbiological standpoint, unless the reconstitution and dilution method excludes the risk of microbial contamination, the product must be used immediately.
-If not used immediately, storage times and conditions in use are the responsibility of the user.
+From a microbiological point of view, unless the method of reconstitution and dilution precludes the risk of microbial contamination, the product should be used immediately.
+If not used immediately, the in-use storage times and conditions are the responsibility of the user.

 Composition of Ertapenem Qilu

-The other components are: sodium hydrogenocarbonate (for pH adjustment) and sodium hydroxide (for pH adjustment).
+The other components are: sodium hydrogen carbonate (for pH adjustment) and sodium hydroxide (for pH adjustment).

 Ertapenem Qilu is a powder for concentrate for solution for infusion, white to off-white in color.

-The solutions of Ertapenem Qilu vary from colorless to pale yellow.
+The solutions of Ertapenem Qilu range from colorless to pale yellow.
 Variations in color within this range do not affect efficacy.

-Ertapenem Qilu is presented in vials of 1 vial or 10 vials.
+Ertapenem Qilu is presented in containers of 1 vial or 10 vials.

 QILU PHARMA SPAIN S.L.